 The side film folder plates should perpendicular to the distributor within 0.5mm.
 Check this along the straight edge of the plate.
-Note: This position is only adjustable on machines with wooden folder plates.

 If a plate is not positioned properly, loosen the retaining screws, move the plate so it is perpendicular to the distributor, and retighten.